Pharmaceuticals

 Geographic trends

-- Drug-induced deaths involving synthetic opioids were slightly higher in Major cities (0.7 deaths per 100,000 population) than Regional and remote areas (0.6 per 100,000 population)
+• Drug-induced deaths involving paracetamol were slightly higher in Major cities (0.6 deaths per 100,000 population) than Regional and remote areas (0.4 per 100,000 population)

 Treatment

-Data collected for the AODTS NMDS are released twice each year—an Early Insights report in April and a detailed report mid-year.
+Data collected for the AODTS NMDS are released twice each year: an early insights report in April and a detailed report mid-year.
+The section below will be updated with information from the annual report once these data become available.

 The AODTS NMDS classification of ‘pharmaceuticals’ includes 10 drug types: codeine, morphine, buprenorphine, oxycodone, methadone, benzodiazepines, steroids, other opioids, other analgesics, and other sedatives and hypnotics.
 The most common drug types within this classification are benzodiazepines and opioids (AIHW 2021).